If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Optimizing your WordPress blog for speed and performance is one of the most important aspects of blog management.

-If your blog does not provide the best user experience, it will affect search ranking, conversion, revenue, and engagement.
+If your blog does not provide the best user experience, it will affect your search rankings, conversions, revenue, and engagement.

 Most users expect a web page to load in under 3 seconds; if it takes longer, you might lose money to your competitors.
-And to top it up, speed is one of the Google ranking factors.
+To top it up, speed is one of the Google ranking factors.

-There are lots of things you can do to improve WordPress speed and boost performance; here are a few of the known working tactics;
+There are lots of things you can do to improve WordPress’s speed and boost performance; here are a few of the known working tactics;

 Choose a Quality Hosting Package

-There is a reason why this point has to come first on this list in this section.
+There is a reason this point has to come first in this section of this list.

-No matter the optimization tactic or strategies, if your server is poorly configured or slow, you won’t benefit much from all the WordPress optimization tactics.
+No matter the optimization tactic or strategy, if your server is poorly configured or slow, you won’t benefit much from WordPress optimization.

-Your WordPress site can never be faster than the performance of your host server.
+Your WordPress site can never be faster than your host server’s performance.

 So, the first thing to consider is choosing a quality hosting server.
 I have listed several web hosts on this page.